verhas/BLOG/exception_no_stack/ARTICLE.md

 ```

 The method `fillInStackTrace()` is not native but this is the method that actually invokes the native
 `fillInStackTrace(int)` method that does the work.
-Here is how it is done in Java 14:
+Here is how it is done:

 ```java
 public synchronized Throwable fillInStackTrace() {